metagenlab/zDB/README.md

 If you do not remember which runs are available, you can list them with the ```zdb list_runs``` command.

+## Importing and exporting results

+As the analysis may be run on a server or on an HPC cluster, the results may need to be exported to start a web application on a different machine.

+This can be done with the ```zdb export``` command with a run name as parameter.
+This will create a compressed archive containing all the necessary results.
+The archive can then be transferred to a different machin and unpacked, either manually or with the ```zdb import``` command.
+The web server can then be started as if the analysis had been run locally.

 ## Bugs and feature requests
 Suggestion and bug reports are very welcome [here](https://github.com/metagenlab/annotation_pipeline_nextflow/issues).